The games that defined Bethesda, from 1986 to the Microsoft acquisition

 As of 2019, the ZeniMax group also includes Roundhouse Studios, which is made up of the former staff of the defunct Human Head Studios, makers of Rune, the original Prey (as well as the version of Prey 2 that Bethesda canceled before rebooting the series with Arkane), Brink, and Defiance, among others.
 The closure of Human Head and formation of Roundhouse immediately after the release of Rune 2 is actually a point of legal contention for the publisher of that game, which is suing Bethesda over it.
 (Bethesda is not a stranger to lawsuits; you could tell its history with them.)
 We're not sure what Roundhouse is up to, but given its history, we expect its development to somehow be storied.

-Years from now, the transition into Bethesda's Microsoft era might feel no different than the holding company maneuvering that led to the formation of ZeniMax in 1999.
+Years from now, the transition into Bethesda's Microsoft era might feel no different than the funding maneuver that led to the formation of ZeniMax in 1999, which replaced the old holding company.
 Bethesda and the other studios are staffed by the same people they were last week, after all.
 Todd Howard is still wandering those halls, doing whatever it is Todd Howard spends his days doing.
 And if Microsoft does exert a strong influence from the start, we can't be sure whether it'll be for the better or worse.
-For now, it just looks like Skyrim and Fallout 4 might come to Xbox Game Pass for PC, and, hey, that seems pretty alright.
+For now, all we've noticed is that Skyrim and Fallout 4 might come to Xbox Game Pass for PC, and, hey, that seems pretty alright.
 We'll have a better picture of what the new Bethesda really looks like in a few years time.